mendesCode/worldcup-db/README.md

 # Build a World Cup Database

-## SQL and Bash lesson from the Relational Database course from FreeCodeCamp
+## SQL and Bash Scripting lesson from the Relational Database course from FreeCodeCamp